ATahhan/ATActionSheet/README.md

 ## Installation

-Just add this project as a submidule to your project.
+Just add this project as a submodule to your project.

 or use [CocoaPods](https://cocoapods.org) with Podfile: